Jowdan-dot-com/Armor/README.md

 And then you can boot into externel storage with CTRL + U when you turn on the chromebook

-# Installing onto Chromebook Internel Storage
+# Debian and Ubuntu Specific Instructions

 Root Access
 `Sudo -i`